'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 The eruption's magnitude was also difficult to comprehend:

-- 3.7 billion cubic yards of mountain blasted away
+- 3.7 billion cubic yards of mountain blasted away.

-- One river valley buried as much as 600 feet deep
+- One river valley buried as much as 600 feet deep.

-- 24 megatons of energy released, more than the atomic bomb dropped on Hiroshima
+- 24 megatons of energy released, more than the atomic bomb dropped on Hiroshima.

-- Forests stripped of trees and soil down to bedrock
+- Forests stripped of trees and soil down to bedrock.

-- Enough timber blown down to build 300,000 homes
+- Enough timber blown down to build 300,000 homes.

-- 27 bridges and 200 homes damaged or destroyed
+- 27 bridges and 200 homes damaged or destroyed.

-- Ground temperatures as high as 1,300 degrees F
+- Ground temperatures as high as 1,300 degrees F.

 Defining the danger